Order of the Shattered Throne

 Magic

-When the Fall happened and the world was almost rent asunder, the capital city of Osterath was lost, along with all those who stayed to defend it.
-Not even their Everlasting gods could escape this fate.
-Only distant provinces like Dynas were able to survive, but the great empire of the Triunvirate was shattered.
-During the Age of Strife that followed the Fall, the Lucidi and the Knightly orders gathered the surviving faithful from across the continent to rebuild that kingdom.
-They swore to one day reclaim what had been taken from them, to mend what had been broken.
-This was the birth of the Order of the Shattered Throne.
+During the Age of Strife that followed the Fall, the Lucidi and the Knightly orders came together, gathering the surviving faithful from across the continent to rebuild.
+They swore to one day reclaim what had been taken from them, to mend what had been broken, and to seek the return of the Triumvirate through their ancient Vestiges.

-The Knights of Charn
+The Rite of Honor

 The Oathbound Light

-The magic of the Oathbound Light is one focused on protection and healing, with very few being able to use the Light to harm others.
-That being said, some have noticed the Word of Valcaris doesn’t explain all aspects of the Light.
-There are those who are blessed with extremely long lives by the Light, generally higher-ranking members of the Church, while others seem to be cursed with suspiciously shortened life-spans.
-The fact that those whose lives were cut short tend to be discordant voices, that oppose the status quo or propose changes that would disrupt the greater good, is simply a sign of the displeasure of the Everlasting… Or so the Valcarists swear.
-That, when the Order calls for a crusade, entire villages perish with no explanation, greatly boosting the Oathbound Light, is a fact that even the faithful discuss in hushed tones.
+The magic of the Oathbound Light is one focused on protection and healing, with very few being able to wield the Light to harm others.
+That being said, some have noticed the Word of Valcaris does not explain all aspects of the Light.
+There are those who are blessed with extremely long lives by the Light— generally higher-ranking members of the Rites— while others seem to be cursed with suspiciously shortened life-spans.
+The fact that those whose lives were cut short tend to be discordant voices that oppose the status quo or propose changes that would disrupt the greater good is simply a sign of the displeasure of the Everlasting.
+Or so the Rites swear.
+When the Rite of Honor declares a crusade, entire villages may be called to martyr themselves, greatly boosting the Oathbound Light.
+This is a reality even the faithful discuss in hushed tones.
+The miracles the priests perform are real for all to see, and many beyond Dynas have pledged their own souls to the Oathbound Light.
+In more than one way, with each new soul that returns to the fold, the power of the Order and of the Oathbound Light grows.

 The Seekers